Loading Events

 « All Events

-November 13 @ 09:00 November 15 @ 13:00 CET
+13 Nov 2023 @ 09:00 - 15 Nov 2023 @ 13:00 CET

-Welcome to our online workshop on High Performance Programming, focusing on single core performance optimisation.
+Welcome to our online workshop on High-Performance Programming, focusing on single-core performance optimisation.
 Over the course of three half-day sessions, we will delve into the intricacies of algorithms, algorithms and complexity, cache efficiency, SIMD vectorisation, and compiler optimisations.
 We will keep a practical focus on useful techniques and mindsets.

 Who is this workshop for?